jrcloutier/news21-hps/README.md

 [`hps22_byinc.csv`](https://github.com/jrcloutier/news21-hps/blob/main/hps22_byinc.csv) contains a pivot table showing responses by income, showing the percentage of people within each income bracket who said they experienced difficulty paying household expenses, food or housing insecurity, etc.

-## Other uses
+## Accuracy

+The number of respondents for each collection period varies widely, as does the sample size and response rate.
+Technical documents, including source and accuracy statements for each release, are included [here](https://www.census.gov/programs-surveys/household-pulse-survey/technical-documentation.html).

+Overall response rates were low, but, according to a March 2020 [analysis](https://www2.census.gov/programs-surveys/demo/technical-documentation/hhp/2020_HPS_NR_Bias_Report-final.pdf) by the U.S. Census Bureau, weighting adjustment methods have helped mitigate non-response bias, a type of bias that occurs when people are unwilling or unable to respond to a survey due to a factor that makes them differ greatly from people who respond (e.g. internet access).

+Still, be aware the sample size for the survey is small.

+## Adapting this code

 We were interested primarily in racial and class disparities during the pandemic, but we did re-code for several characteristics associated with each respondent, including age, gender, education, and whether there are children in a given household.
-We coud replicate our analysis above using different demographics.
+You coud replicate our analysis above for different demographics.

-Note that because the questionnaire evolved from one phase to the other, we would need to tweak the code to apply it to a release from a different phase.
+You could also apply the code to a different release.
+It's important to note, however, that because the questionnaire evolved from one phase to the other, you may need to tweak the code to apply it to a release from a different phase.
+The column headings change, as do some the answer options on the questionnaire